 Golf course, tennis, and pool (Another outstanding water ballet show!).
 Members only.

 McGregor & Roan Road 419-882-8313

-A longtime favorite with locals, known as the little park behind Starlite Plaza (Now Promedica) where teams practiced ball and families picnicked.
+A longtime favorite with locals, known as the little park behind the old Starlite Plaza (Now Promedica) where teams practiced ball and families picnicked.
 This is TOPS’ first park, opened in 1959.
 There’s a playground, grill, picnic table, shelter and more on 3 acres.
 A good place for a squirt-gun battle.
 ADA-accessible playground.
 Note: No restrooms.

 Harroun Community Park/River Trail